Chart Color Schemes

 Melrose Park lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Nov 2025, Melrose Park's population is estimated at around 3,103 people.
-This reflects an increase of 1,044 people since the 2021 Census, which reported a population of 2,059 people.
-The change is inferred from the resident population of 3,085, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024), and an additional 372 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,424 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Melrose Park's growth rate of 50.7% since the 2021 census exceeded the state (6.7%) and metropolitan area, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 79.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Melrose Park's population is estimated at around 2,134 as of Nov 2025.
+This reflects an increase of 75 people (3.6%) since the 2021 Census, which reported a population of 2,059 people.
+The change is inferred from the resident population of 2,123 estimated by AreaSearch following examination of the latest ERP data release by the ABS on Jun 2024 and an additional 372 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,667 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Over the past decade, Melrose Park has demonstrated resilient growth patterns with a compound annual growth rate of 1.8%, outpacing the metropolitan area.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 79.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Looking at population projections moving forward, a significant increase is forecast for Melrose Park, expected to grow by 791 persons to 2041 based on aggregated SA2-level projections, reflecting an overall decrease of 2.7% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Looking at population projections moving forward, a significant population increase is forecast for Melrose Park (NSW) statistical area (Lv2), with an expected growth of 852 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 44.3% in total over the 17 years.

 Frequently Asked Questions - Population